marianosimone/take-a-look/quotes.md

 > (...) that the race is not to the swiftest, the guy who works hardest doesn't win.
 The person who works on the right problem, at the right time, in the right way is what counts, and nothing else.

 Richard Hamming, ["You and Your Research"](https://www.youtube.com/watch?v=a1zDuOPkMSw)

+> What is the truth and what is the lie?
+Once again, awareness is important, because the truth doesn't come with words, with knowledge.
+Bue lies do, and there are billions of lies.
+Humans believe so many lies because we aren't aware.
+We ignore the truth or we just don't see the truth.
+When we are domesticated, we accumulate a lot of knowledge, and all that knowledge is just like a wall of fog that doesn't allow us to perceive the truth, what really is.
+We only see what we want to see; we only hear what we want to hear.
+Our belief system is just like a mirror that only shows us what we believe.

+Don Miguel Ruiz, "The Fifth Agreement"